Financial-Times/ft-origami/docs/syntax/js.md

 * Do not execute any code on parse
 * Export, at a minimum, an `init` and a `destroy` method
 * Do not leave any non-garbage collectable traces after `destroy` is called
 * Do not require global variables to be defined prior to the script loading.
-If your module requires configuration, read the config from data attributes attached to parts of DOM that your module will own.
+If your module requires configuration, read the config from data attributes attached to parts of DOM that your module will own (see following section for details)

+### Data attributes

+If a module requires configuration, this should be done using data- attributes on the HTML element that is the root element of the DOM owned by the module.
+Data attributes should be named `data-{modulename}-{key}`, eg `data-tweet-id`.
+The module may also create attributes of this form at runtime.

+In some cases, especially for tracking use cases, a module may act on portions of DOM not exclusively controlled by it.
+In this case the same naming conventions apply, but the module *must not* create these attributes itself.
+Instead, it may only act on data- attributes outside of its own portions of 'owned DOM' if the element has already had the appropriate data attribute applied.

 ### Syntax convention rules